-If you're bothered about scratching the frame etc., the best way to protect against that is lengths of foam pipe lagging - available from any DIY shop.
+If you’re bothered about scratching the frame, the best way to protect against that is lengths of foam pipe lagging – available from any DIY shop.
 Bubble wrap is good for components.
-And if your bike has disc brakes it is advisable to remove the discs and pack them elsewhere, for example in the back of a pannier - but NOT the one you plan to carry into the cabin!
+If your bike has disc brakes it is advisable to remove the discs and pack them elsewhere, for example in the back of a pannier – but not the one you plan to carry into the cabin!

 Then, when you take the packed bike to the out-of-gauge luggage conveyor, you can easily ensure that it’s laid onto the belt left (smoother) side downwards, which the staff will probably want to do anyway because that way the label on the right side can be scanned more easily.

-Always say “I have deflated the tyres”.
+Always say “Yes”.
 No need to say when or how much.
 One advantage of the packing rule is they cannot easily check – but if you argue they will.
-You’ll have deflated the tyres last time you had a puncture, won’t you, but it doesn’t do any harm to let a little air out when you’re packing the bike.
-10psi is plenty.
+You’ll have deflated the tyres last time you had a puncture, won’t you?
+It doesn’t do any harm to let a little air out when you’re packing the bike, though – 10psi is plenty.

-The reason they have a rule about this is the amount of energy stored in a big tractor tyre, if it blew, could send the wheel through the side of the plane!
-And tractor tyres work at such low pressure, an extra 10psi might really make it happen.
+The reason they have a rule about this is the amount of energy stored in a big tractor tyre: if it blew, could send the wheel through the side of the plane!
+And tractor tyres work at such low pressure, an extra 10psi might make it happen.

 Which airlines allow you to travel with a bike?